Asthma: Adverse effects

 Long-term use of inhaled corticosteroids at conventional doses carries a minor risk of adverse effects.
 Risks include thrush, the development of cataracts, and a slightly slowed rate of growth.
 Rinsing the mouth after the use of inhaled steroids can decrease the risk of thrush.
 Higher doses of inhaled steroids may result in lower bone mineral density.

 Others

 Inflammation in the lungs can be estimated by the level of exhaled nitric oxide.
 The use of exhaled nitric oxide levels (FeNO) to guide asthma medication dosing may have small benefits for preventing asthma attacks but the potential benefits are not strong enough for this approach to be universally recommended as a method to guide asthma therapy in adults or children.

-When asthma is unresponsive to usual medications, other options are available for both emergency management and prevention of flareups.
+When asthma is unresponsive to usual medications, other options are available for both emergency management and prevention of flare-ups.
 Additional options include: